 It’s a desire so ingrained in her that even with the opportunities presented to her she is still compelled to return to Jakku.
 When Anakin’s lightsaber calls to her and she has her first spiritual experience with the Force it terrifies her and she runs away.
 If she had embraced the destiny that is awakening to her she would be on the path to self-actualization sooner, but she can’t yet.
 Her abandonment issues and need for validation run too deep, stopping her from reaching her true potential.

-She eventually ventures into the cave that is the dark side’s focal point on the planet anyway, only to be let down by nebulous answers that satisfy nothing.
+She eventually ventures into the cave that is the dark side’s focal point on the planet, only to be let down further by nebulous answers that satisfy nothing.
 This brings her emotional state even lower.
-Following this further frustration is Rey’s attempt to save Kylo Ren from the dark side, where her arc reaches a pivotal moment.
+Following this frustration is Rey’s attempt to save Kylo Ren from the dark side, where her arc reaches a pivotal moment.

 While on Ach-To with Luke, Rey and Kylo’s minds are periodically linked by Supreme Leader Snoke (unbeknownst to them).
 This allows a dialogue to take place between the two enemies, where eventually a bond starts to form.
 She comes to believe she can reform Kylo, that he’s not too far gone.
 If she can do this, Kylo’s choosing to return to the light through her faith in him would be validating for her.
 While she shows great initiative and spirit, she is again ultimately depending on the actions of another to determine her worth.

 At a crucial moment Kylo opts to save her instead of execute her as Snoke commands.
 He kills his master, and the two fight off the praetorian guards, sharing in a triumphant moment together.
 With Snoke out of the way, Rey wants Kylo to stop the First Order’s attack on the Resistance, but he has other ideas.
 He instead resolves to “let old things die,” including the Resistance fleet, and wants to establish a new order of his own with Rey at his side.